TMKCodes/Hoobot/README.md

 ## .env Configuration Values

-Below is an explanation of the various configuration values present in the `.env` file for the Binance trading bot:
+Below is an explanation of the various configuration values present in the `.env` file for the Hoobot:

 ### Binance Bot Configuration